matleborgne/archlinux-full-disk-encryption/README.md

 grub-mkconfig -o /boot/grub/grub.cfg
 ```

-### Optional : Generate a keyfile to unlock the encrypted partition
+### Optional : Generate a keyfile to unlock the root filesystem

+Note that you will still be prompted for your password before GRUB appears, as it will be needed to unlock your "boot partition".
 We will use **openssl** to generate the keyfile (this can also be done with **dd** or other methods).

 ```ini